ozana-buljan/Bookerly/README.md

     ├── App.test.js # Used for testing.
 Provided with Create React App.
     ├── Utils
     │     └── BooksAPI.js # A JavaScript API for the provided Udacity backend.
-    ├── icons # images for the app
+    ├── icons # icon images for the app
     │     ├── add.svg
     │     ├── arrow-back.svg
     │     └── arrow-drop-down.svg
+    ├── Assets # images for the app
     └── index.js # This file is used for DOM rendering only.
 ```